Everard Fawkener

 Sir Everard Fawkener (1694–1758) was an English merchant and diplomat, chiefly remembered for his friendship with Voltaire.
 His daughter was the celebrated political hostess Harriet Bouverie.

 Career

 Fawkener was born into a family of silk merchants.
 His father, William (1642–1716) was a leading member of the Levant Company.
-Everard was sent out to Aleppo (a city presently located in Syria) in 1716 and remained there until 1725.
-He then worked in the family firm of Snelling and Fawkener, leading Levant merchants of their day until 1735.
+Everard was sent out to Aleppo in 1716 and remained there until 1725.
+He then worked in the family firm of Snelling and Fawkener, leading the Levant merchants of their day until 1735.

-He met the philosopher Voltaire in Paris, on his way home from Aleppo in 1725.
-Voltaire dedicated his tragedy Zaïre to Fawkener in 1733, and earlier stayed in Fawkener's house in Wandsworth during his lengthy stay in England in 1726.
-The two men kept up a warm and affectionate correspondence for many years.
+He met the philosopher Voltaire in Paris on his way home from Aleppo in 1725.
+Voltaire stayed in Fawkener's house in Wandsworth during his lengthy visit to England in 1726.
+The two men maintained a warm and affectionate correspondence for many years.
+Voltaire dedicated his tragedy Zaïre to Fawkener in 1733,.
 In November 1748 Voltaire wrote to Fawkener "Now you are a husband and a father and I hope a happy one".